 - Sociologists become high school teachers or faculty in colleges and universities, advising students, conducting research, and publishing their work.
 Over 3000 colleges offer sociology courses.

 - Sociologists enter the corporate, non-profit, and government worlds as directors of research, policy analysts, consultants, human resource managers, and program managers.

-- Practicing sociologists with advanced degrees may be called research analysts, survey researchers, gerontologists, statisticians, urban planners, community developers, criminologists, or demographers.
+- Practicing sociologists with advanced degrees may be called research analysts, survey researchers, public health researchers or administrators, gerontologists, statisticians, urban planners, community developers, criminologists, or demographers.

 Today, sociologists embark upon literally hundreds of career paths.
 Although teaching and conducting research remains the dominant activity among the thousands of professional sociologists today, other forms of employment are growing both in number and significance.

 In some sectors, sociologists work closely with economists, political scientists, anthropologists, psychologists, social workers, and others, reflecting a growing appreciation of sociology’s contributions to interdisciplinary analysis and action.
 The American Sociological Association has conducted research in order to profile the careers of sociology graduates nationwide and published a report titled “What are They Doing With a Bachelor’s Degree in Sociology?,” linked here.
 If you would like more detailed information on the types of careers pursued by sociology majors, this is an informative resource.

 Given the breadth, adaptability and utility of sociology, employment opportunities abound for BA graduates.
 You can secure entry level positions in many of the areas previously mentioned in defining the scope of sociology.
 The following list of possibilities is only illustrative—many other paths may be open to you.
 Employment sectors include:

 - Social services—in rehabilitation, case management, group work with youth or the elderly, recreation, or administration